 2. Yellow Walls of Hội An

 The old yellow-walled buildings are everywhere in the ancient city and the photo opportunities are limitless.
 No Hội An trip is complete without wandering the narrow streets of old town for hours, discovering the many ancient buildings.
-Each building is different and there are even one or two blue buildings as well as some blue shutters and doors which make for some compelling compositions and vibrant Instagram photos.

 3. An Hội Island — Looking back at Old Town Hội An